 Counting Rule: The number of individuals admitted to any Department of Correction facility from January 1st of the current year to the last day of the monthly reporting period.
-Individuals who are admitted, released, and readmitted from DOC custody is counted each time they are admitted.
+Individuals who are admitted, released, and re-admitted from DOC custody are counted each time they are admitted.